.jpg)

 Structure of the Course:

-Unit Two - Folktales in Troubled Times - A fresh and critical view of the wisdom of the oral tradition.
+Folktales in Troubled Times - A fresh and critical view of the wisdom of folktales.

-Applied storytelling project - Creating a storytelling performance or workshop
+An online component & in person applied storytelling project - Creating a storytelling performance or workshop.

 Themes covered throughout the three years: